devildeuteragonist/memory_repo/README.md

 as i know this has potential to be part of a portfolio, i might curate it as a data-science-career-journey-tracker, and the experiences written here will likely be more manicured than what i - or anyone else - experience in reality.

-the name is a tongue-in-cheek reference to something - if you know, you know
+the name is a tongue-in-cheek reference to something from a game - if you know, you know